estudiocactus/visualizer-test/README.md

 ## Description

 In this case the test consists of creating a 3d room configurator.
-In the following link you can see an example of a configurator that we built for Porcelanosa.
+In the following link you can see an example of a configurator that we built.

 Following you have a detailed layout of the data needed to pass the test: